cpinnix/commanderpowerlevel/README.md

 Pepper Level measures how fun or friendly a card is.
 It reflects the excitement players feel when facing that card.
 A card that is perceived as particularly frustrating or unfun to play against will have a low Pepper Level.

+Pepper Level is a number between 0 and 10.
+Each card has a Pepper Weight between 0 and 10.
+100 cards in a deck multiplied by all the weights divided by 100 will give the total Pepper Level for a deck.

 ### Guidelines

 #### Pepper Level 9